 security.kerberos.login.keytabon all cluster nodes.

-Steps to run a secure Flink cluster in YARN/Mesos mode:
+Steps to run a secure Flink cluster in native Kubernetes, YARN and Mesos mode:

 security.kerberos.login.keytabon the client node.

-In YARN/Mesos mode, the keytab is automatically copied from the client to the Flink containers.
+In YARN, Mesos and native Kubernetes mode, the keytab is automatically copied from the client to the Flink containers.

 For more information, see YARN security documentation.

 In YARN mode, it is possible to deploy a secure Flink cluster without a keytab, using only the ticket cache (as managed by

 This avoids the complexity of generating a keytab and avoids entrusting the cluster manager with it.
 In this scenario, the Flink CLI acquires Hadoop delegation tokens (for HDFS and for HBase).

 The main drawback is that the cluster is necessarily short-lived since the generated delegation tokens will expire (typically within a week).

 Steps to run a secure Flink cluster using